 Finding Your Roots Project

-• “It is where people move from a different country to escape war or natural disasters.”
+• “It’s when people move to escape war or natural disasters.”

 • “How do you immigrate?”